rail-posh/rail12/analog/cdk_oa/Readme.md

+# Cell OA and Netlist

-Guide for OA based rail12 library
+Guide for OA and netlist based rail12 library
 Step 1: Download and Unzip
 Download the rail12.zip file and unzip in your virtuoso directory